-Kathryn Novak is the Buyer Engagement Division Director at Sustainable Fisheries Partnership (SFP).
+Kathryn Novak is the Programs Division Director at Sustainable Fisheries Partnership (SFP).
 She oversees the buyer engagement team, helping SFP’s partners around the world to develop and implement sustainable seafood policies and working with their supply chains to coordinate engagement in fishery and aquaculture improvement projects.
 Before SFP, Kathryn worked at Ocean Conservancy on their outreach and Gulf of Mexico fisheries conservation programs.
 Originally from Saratoga, New York, Kathryn has a BA in Communications from the State University of New York at Albany.
 She is based in Florida.

 Braddock Spear is SFP's Global Policy Director, leading a team focused on promoting fisheries and aquaculture national policy improvements through Supply Chain Roundtables (SRs).
 As part of that role, he coordinates SFP’s illegal, unreported, and unregulated (IUU) fishing and labor abuse strategies.
 He also oversees development and maintenance of standards for FishSource assessments and FIP ratings and evaluations.
 For eight years before coming to SFP, Brad worked at the Atlantic States Marine Fisheries Commission (US), ending his tenure as Senior Coordinator for Policy.
 At the Commission, Brad developed an expertise in the US fisheries management system, coordinated the legislative program, and initiated collaborative efforts involving government, industry, and NGOs.
 He received a MA in Marine Affairs from the University of Rhode Island.